bcakmakoglu/revue-draggable/docs/content/en/draggable-core.md

 position: 3
 ---

-For users that require absolute control, the `core` argument can be passed to `v-draggable` (i.e., `v-draggable:core`).
+For users that require absolute control, the `DraggableCore` is provided.
-Or you can use the composable `useDraggableCore`.
+You can use it either as a component `DraggableCore`, a directive `v-draggable:core` or composable `useDraggableCore`.
 This is useful as an abstraction over touch and mouse events, but with full control.

-Revue Draggable Core is a useful building block for other libraries that simply want to abstract browser-specific quirks and receive callbacks when a user attempts to move an element.
+`<DraggableCore>` is a useful building block for other libraries that simply want to abstract browser-specific quirks and receive callbacks when a user attempts to move an element.
 It does not set styles or transforms on itself and thus must have callbacks attached to be useful.

 ## API